Skip to main content

 Databases

 You can add a serverless database to your app.
-Here the RDS construct configures a new Amazon RDS serverless PostgreSQL cluster.
+For example, the RDS construct configures a new Amazon RDS serverless PostgreSQL cluster.

 new RDS(stack, "notesDb", {